-Our Field Sales Events run throughout the year and cover many areas of the country.
+Our field sales events run throughout the year and cover many areas of the country.
 They allow thousands of people each year to buy optical equipment satisfied that the telescope or binocular they have chosen is the right one for their needs.
-Because they have tested it themselves under actual field conditions in a country park or nature reserve, with expert assistance from our non-commission based staff to help them make the right choice.
+This is because they have tested it themselves under actual field conditions in a country park or nature reserve, with expert assistance from our non-commissioned staff to help them make the right choice.

-Our field events are open from 10am to 4pm, we accept all major credit cards and part exchange is always considered.
-Please click on the area where you live to see our Events Calendar – there should be one near you.
+Our field events are open from 10am to 4pm.
+We accept all major credit cards and part exchange is always considered.

-If you need more information or have a particular requirement, please contact us before the event by telephoning your nearest in focus shop (telephone numbers are on the shop page).
+If you need more information or there is a particular product or selection of products you want to test, please contact us before the event by telephoning your nearest In Focus shop (telephone numbers are on the shop page).

 North & Midlands

 Located on the coast just east of the A1068 one mile south of Amble.
 Follow the road through High Hauxley, then turn off right towards the Caravan Park.
 Fork right again to the reserve car park, events are held in the visitor centre.
 Free parking, information, toilets and wheelchair access.
-Part of a complex of wetland reserves in Druridge Bay managed by the Northumberland Wildlife Trust (NU285023) Tel No 01665 711578
+Part of a complex of wetland reserves in Druridge Bay managed by the Northumberland Wildlife Trust.

 LOW BARNS NATURE RESERVE

 On the banks of the River Wear 3 miles West of Bishop Auckland, Low Barns is a place where you can get close to nature.
 The bird feeding station is always busy with life, from blue tits to tree creepers.
 There are bird hides across the site, with views across lakes and reed beds where kingfishers and, if you’re lucky, otters and perhaps over wintering bitterns can be seen.
-The board walk puts you face to face with the birds and aquatic life at the heart of a reed bed and there are quiet spots along the banks where you can sit and wait for the wildlife of the river to come to you.
-Low Barns has a good network of surfaced footpaths and level terrain making it accessible for all and there’s a free to use mobility scooter available at the visitor centre.
-It’s always a good idea to call in at the centre at the start of your visit to check up on the latest sightings and definitely a good idea to call in to get some refreshments after you’ve explored the site– hot drinks or ice creams, all weather conditions are covered!
 Events are held at the Durham Wildlife Trust Centre viewing tower.
 Free parking, information, refreshments, toilets and wheelchair access.
-Tel 01388 488728

 NORTH CAVE WETLANDS